nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

    }}}}}

 You can initiate FOTA updates through `nRF Cloud`_ or by using the `nRF Cloud Device API`_.
+When the device receives FOTA update information from nRF Cloud, the nRF Cloud library sends the :c:enumerator:`NRF_CLOUD_EVT_FOTA_START` event to the application.
+The FOTA update is in progress until the application receives either the :c:enumerator:`NRF_CLOUD_EVT_FOTA_DONE` or :c:enumerator:`NRF_CLOUD_EVT_FOTA_ERROR` event.
-When the device receives the :c:enumerator:`NRF_CLOUD_EVT_FOTA_DONE` event, the application must perform any necessary cleanup and perform a reboot to complete the update.
+When receiving the :c:enumerator:`NRF_CLOUD_EVT_FOTA_DONE` event, the application must perform any necessary cleanup and reboot the device to complete the update.
 The message payload of the :c:enumerator:`NRF_CLOUD_EVT_FOTA_DONE` event contains the :c:enum:`nrf_cloud_fota_type` value.
 If the value equals :c:enumerator:`NRF_CLOUD_FOTA_MODEM_DELTA`, the application can optionally avoid a reboot by reinitializing the modem library and then calling the :c:func:`nrf_cloud_modem_fota_completed` function.

+See `nRF Cloud FOTA`_ for details on the FOTA service in nRF Cloud.
+See `nRF Cloud MQTT FOTA`_ for MQTT-specific FOTA details such as topics and payload formats.

 Building FOTA images
 ====================